labuladong/fucking-algorithm/data_structure/design_Twitter.md

 # Sorted Output：1,2,4,6,9
 ```

 Based on this cool data structure, we can easily implement the core function.
-Note that we use Priority Queue to sort `time` in __descending order__, because the lager the value of `time`, the more recent it is, and hence, the close to the head it should be placed:
+Note that we use Priority Queue to sort `time` in __descending order__, because the larger the value of `time`, the more recent it is, and hence, the close to the head it should be placed:

 ```java
 public List<Integer> getNewsFeed(int userId) {